rob-p/CMSC423_S20/_assignments/rna_quant.md

 ### Your tool ###

 You should implement a tool named `squant` (for simple quantifier).
 The `squant` tool takes *2* mandatory options and *1* optional flag.
-The first option is the path to a `.cs423` format alignment file, and it should be accepted via the `--aln` option.
+The first option is the path to a `.cs423` format alignment file, and it should be accepted via the `--in` option.
 The second is the path to the file where the output should be written and it should be accepted via the `--out` option.
 For example:

 ~~~bash
 $ squant --in alignments.cs423 --out quants.tsv